Pension contributions: Amounts that employees (or employers on their behalf) pay into funds. Individuals with IRAs also make contributions.

 - 5 years have passed since January 1 of the year in which the first contribution (including rollovers) was made to your Roth account, and

-- You are at least 59 and a half years old (or disabled or deceased)
+- You are at least 59½ years old (or disabled or deceased)

 If the requirements for a qualified distribution are not met, and the assets are not rolled-over to another eligible plan, the earnings portion of the distribution will be taxable.